MLOps at the Edge: Advantages and Challenges of Deploying Machine Learning Models in Edge Computing Environments

 One example of MLOps in the Edge is the use of ML models in self-driving cars.
 These models are deployed in the cars themselves, allowing for real-time analysis and decision-making based on sensor data.
 Another example is the use of ML models in water plants to optimise chemicals usage.

-Conclusion: Advantages of Using MLOps in the Edge
+Conclusion: Advantages of using MLOps in the Edge

 Barbara, The Cybsersecure Edge Platform for MLOps